infinum/wordpress-handbook/Automated testing in WordPress/Core tests.md

 ### Applying a patch

 Make sure that VVV is running and the above steps have been completed.
-Then you can ssh to Vagrant, go to the `wordpress-develop/public_html/` folder and run
+You can then ssh to Vagrant, go to the `wordpress-develop/public_html/` folder and run

 ```bash
 grunt watch &